 With affiliate marketing, not only do you get to choose the types of products and services you promote, but you also get to control how you promote them.
 And, thanks to the wonders of the internet, you get to do it all from the comfort of your own home.

-Sure, a lot of affiliates choose to start a website and write blogs incorporating referral links.
+Sure, a lot of affiliates choose to create an affiliate website and write blogs incorporating referral links.
 But if that’s not for you, no bother, no fuss.
 Lots of affiliates are making money with product reviews on YouTube, for instance:

 As I’ve already alluded to, it costs a lot of money to get into the MLM business.
 The parent company typically charges a substantial fee for a “startup kit” that includes all the products you’re meant to sell, and it’s extremely difficult to ever offset that cost.